Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

 ---
-title: "AI Agent Management"
+title: "Agentic AI"
-slug: "ai-agent-management"
+slug: "agentic-ai"
 description: "To manage a new generation of AI Agents, Cognigy.AI introduces the AI Agent Management interface, where you can create, edit, and delete humanlike AI Agents."
 hidden: false
 ---

-# AI Agent Management
+# Agentic AI

-_Agentic AI_ represents a new generation of autonomous, goal-oriented, humanlike AI Agents designed to boost operational efficiency, enhance customer satisfaction, and drive superior enterprise outcomes.
+_Agentic AI_ represents a new generation of autonomous, goal-oriented AI Agents designed to boost operational efficiency, enhance customer satisfaction, and drive superior enterprise outcomes.

 Key features of Agentic AI: